sp4rkie/docsis-cable-load-monitor/README.md

 - graphic support

 The program also generates some graphics by means of the 'rrdtool' package.
+You can visualize this issuing

+        feh -d --reload 10 CableLoadMonitor.png

 The alphanumeric example from above looks like this:

 ![alt text](CableLoadMonitor.png "Title")